-- psychologist Brandon Ahinoff (read more here)

 It also means that when I am working with a team of neurotypical women, I can expect over half of them to add a beautiful balance to the equation:

 "In contrast, individuals with the Observant trait focus on the actual world and things happening around them.
 They enjoy seeing, touching, feeling and experiencing – and leave theories and possibilities to others.
 They want to keep their feet on the ground and focus on the present, instead of wondering why or when something might happen.
 Consequently, people with this trait tend to be better at dealing with facts, tools and concrete objects as opposed to brainstorming about possibilities or future events, handling abstract theories, or exploring fantasy scenarios.
-Observant types are also significantly better at focusing on just one thing at a time instead of bursting with energy and juggling multiple activities." <------- b="">[Just in case you missed the description of Andrea.]
+Observant types are also significantly better at focusing on just one thing at a time instead of bursting with energy and juggling multiple activities." <------- b="">[Just in case you missed the description of Andrea.]------->

 Why does all this matter to me?